Usage

 });

-If you are using the React UI component, you will to add the OnboardProvider
+If you are using the React UI component, you will to add the `OnboardProvider` to your app.
+The `OnboardProvider` will provide the core package to the React UI component.

 import { OnboardProvider } from '@sovryn/onboard-react';